 Why am I so certain?
 Because I got demos of almost all of them in my experience as an accountant in a fortune 500 company.
 I know what I would want in lease management software, and what was out there at the time simply wasn’t it.

 Editor's note: here is a streamlined and updated list on top questions to ask lease accounting software vendors

 Why is it important that lease management software is actually built by accountants?
 This one is obvious folks.
-We at LeaseQuery tell our prospects that we have been in their shoes before.
+We at LeaseQuery tell our potential clients that we have been in their shoes before.
 We know EXACTLY what their problems are.
 We did not need to rely on “focus groups.”
 We did not need to hire a “consultant”.
-One of my proudest moments came when we were giving a demo to a prospect, and the controller told me:
+One of my proudest moments came when we were giving a demo to a potential clients, and the controller told me: